kite-sdk/kite-docs/Viewing-with-Impala.md

 $ impala-shell
 ```

-### Invalidate Your Metadata
+### Invalidate Metadata

 Impala maintains its own copy of your dataset metadata to enhance performance.
 When you create a table outside of Impala, you need to flag the existing metadata as out of date, so that Impala knows it needs to refresh the metadata.
-After you create your table using the CLI, you must run the following command to see your changes in Impala.
+After you create your table using the CLI, you must run the following command.

 ```
 > invalidate metadata;